ORNL/CabanaPD/README.md

 # CabanaPD

-Peridynamics with the Cabana library
+Peridynamics and discrete element method with the Cabana library

 ## Dependencies
 CabanaPD has the following dependencies: